-Residency in General Adult Psychiatry at Zucker Hillside Hospital
+Residency in Adult Psychiatry at Zucker Hillside Hospital

-Welcome to the General Adult Psychiatry Residency Training Program at the Zucker Hillside Hospital.
-Embedded within Northwell Health, one of the nation’s most innovative health systems, and the Donald and Barbara Zucker School of Medicine at Hofstra/Northwell, our program provides a remarkable setting for residents to develop their own individualized path that will launch their career as an outstanding clinician and emerging leader.
+Welcome to the General Adult Psychiatry Residency Training Program at Zucker Hillside Hospital.
+Embedded within Northwell Health, one of the nation’s most innovative health systems, and the Donald and Barbara Zucker School of Medicine at Hofstra/Northwell, our program provides a remarkable setting for residents to develop their own individualized path that will launch their career as outstanding clinicians and emerging leaders.

 In addition, the residency program offers housing immediately adjacent to the Zucker Hillside and North Shore University Hospital campuses.
 The housing is spacious and well maintained, highly subsidized and typically available to all interested applicants.
 Off-campus options include vibrant urban neighborhoods of Queens (such as Astoria and Forest Hills), Brooklyn (such as Park Slope, Williamsburg and Brooklyn Heights), and Manhattan, as well as the more suburban neighborhoods of Long Island and Westchester (which feature some of the best public school districts in the country).

 Diverse patient population.
 Situated in Queens, the most diverse county in the U.S., and on the border of Nassau County, Zucker Hillside gives residents the opportunity to care for patients and their families from all backgrounds.

 Leaders in research and medical education.
 Our trainees benefit from the opportunities to participate in our department’s pioneering translational research and one of the country’s new and most innovative medical schools, the Zucker School of Medicine.